webong/cashier-paystack/README.md

 }
 ```
 ## Currency Configuration
-The default Cashier currency is United States Dollars (USD).
+The default Cashier currency is Nigeria Naira (NGN).
 You can change the default currency by calling the Cashier::useCurrency method from within the boot method of one of your service providers.
 The useCurrency method accepts two string parameters: the currency and the currency's symbol:
 ```php
 use Wisdomanthoni\Cashier\Cashier;